 Most of us with vehicle ownership experience will know that changing light bulbs on a vehicle should be as easy as just removing the cover from the back of the light, and slotting a new one straight in; easy peasy right?
 Unfortunately not, some vehicles can become your nemesis when it comes to bulb changes.
 Who would of thought that a very few specially selected vehicle designers have a unique ambition in life to make headlight bulb changes one of the most frustrating, time consuming, expensive, hand-torturing maintenance process there possibly is to do on a car?

-1. Faulty Voltage / Alternator Regulator (A.K.A Voltage Stabilizer)
+Reason #1 – Faulty Voltage / Alternator Regulator (A.K.A Voltage Stabiliser)

-If the voltage regulator is intermittently having problems then it could definitely be the source of your bulb problems due to spikes of high voltage jumping through the system, which in-turn blow the bulb filaments and/or headlight fuses.
+If the voltage regulator is intermittently having problems then it’s most definitely the source of your bulb problems.
+This is due to spikes of high voltage jumping through the system which in-turn blow the bulb filaments and/or headlight fuses.

-You can perform a simple test to check if the voltage regulator is faulty, however you will need another person to help you rev the engine whilst you take a multimeter reading.
+You can perform a simple test to check if the voltage regulator is faulty, however you’ll need another person to help you rev the engine whilst you take a multimeter reading.

 - Acquire a multimeter if you don’t have one, you can usually purchase one for under £10

 - Open the bonnet and remove the positive red terminal safety cover from the battery (if there is one)

 - Set your multimeter to 20 DC volts as shown in the photo.
 The DC Volts symbol is a V, and next to it there should be three dots with a straight line on top